Leopard2A5/fhttp/README.md

 When you invoke fhttp with your requests you can call it with `-p <profile>` to use the corresponding variable definitions.
 These override existing environment variables.

+### Default profile
+When you name your profile "default" it will always be used.
+When paired with the --profile argument, the selected profile will be merged with and override variables set in the default.

 ### Pass secrets
 If you use the popular password store [pass](https://www.passwordstore.org/), you can reference secrets from your profiles file.
 This allows you to keep secrets out of the profiles file and enables you to safely commit it.
 ```json